wl-programming/GEOM2157/README.md

 # GEOM2157
 Demonstration site for Semester 2 2021 Geospatial Programming Course

 This site stores the files created for the final project.
-Other information such as descriptions of the tasks is also stored here.
+Other information such as descriptions of the tasks can also be found here.